Upgrades

 - Update old PostgreSQL extensions

-- Notes: excluding: 'pg_repack' and 'pg_stat_kcache' (is exists), as it requires re-creation to update
+- Notes: excluding: 'pg_repack' and 'pg_stat_kcache' (if exists), as they require re-creation to update

 - Recreate old pg_stat_statements and pg_stat_kcache extensions to update